clux/modul8/docs/modularity.md

 in random places, identical behaviour existing for each URL.

 If this is problem to you, the first thing you should consider is a MVC/MVVM framework such as Spine/Backbone/Knockout.
-Spine is a strongly recommended personal favorite as it is the simplest and the most modular one discovered.
-But the important thing is to learn one well and then stick to it.
+Spine is a strongly recommended personal favorite as it is arguably the most lightweight and most modular one discovered.
+But ultimately, there are a lot of good frameworks out there, don't take my word for it.
+The important thing is to learn one well and then stick to it.

 ### Decouping MVC code
 How to properly do this depends on the layout of your framework, but here's the gist.